w0rthy/ArrayVisualizer/README.md

 ## 5/30/2020 - Version 3.1
 - Error messages with detailed information will now appear within the program!
 - Sound effects are now consistent on all platforms
+- New sort: "Flipped Min Heap Sort" by 'trashbunny jr.'!
 - Minor changes to code organization

 ## 5/22/2020 - Version 3.01